-This is used to detect excessive perspiration or bed wetting with urine or, with the sensor sheet over the pillow, saliva or vomit, All can be a consequence of an epileptic seizure.
+This is used to detect excessive perspiration or bed wetting with urine or, with a sensor sheet over the pillow, saliva or vomit, All can be a consequence of an epileptic seizure.

 This function of the system can be used when the lead of the moisture detection sheet is plugged into the blue socket marked "Moisture" at the rear of the monitor.
-The connection lead for the sensor should be connected to the monitor prior to fastening to the sheet.
-All 4 press-studs are then fastened to the sheet which not only allows moisture detection but also warns of a sensor failure.
+The monitor has special isolation circuitry built in to ensure safety of the user in all foreseeable circumstances.
+The standard provision is a two connector lead, with the leads connecting two adjacent outside studs (ie NOT the two inside studs).
+There is an optional 4 press-studs cable which not only allows moisture detection but also warns of a sensor failure.
+However this gives permanent FAULT alarms while the sheet is removed for laundering.